 After arrest, you’re likely to go through an arraignment.
-An arraignment, or initial hearing, is where you go in front of a judge, learn more about your charges, and then the judge decides if you’ll be released on bail or if you’ll be held in jail until the time of your trial.
+An arraignment, or initial hearing, is where you go in front of a judge, learn more about your charges, and then the judge decides if you’ll be released on bail with the help of a bail bond service provider or if you’ll be held in jail until the time of your trial.

 Protect Your Rights If You’ve Been Arrested

 After a criminal arrest, you may be unsure what to do and scared, so try to follow the steps above to look after yourself.

 Being involved in criminal proceedings is never an enjoyable experience, but with legal guidance and understanding, you’ll get the best possible outcome.
 Now that you know what to expect after an arrest, you hopefully will feel more prepared as to how you can navigate the criminal justice system.

 Did you find this article helpful?
 If so, please browse some of our other content.